Conversational AI for Lingerie Retail @Brarista

 Group usability session with beta testers

 We brought users in at least once a month, with each round of findings thematically analysed and shared with the senior designer and our founder.
 These insights shaped feature prioritisation and guided our agile sprint cycles.
-The goal wasn’t just to validate major features, but also to surface friction early and refine the beta through small adjustments, from copy tone to subtle interaction bugs.
+The goal wasn’t just to validate major features, but also to surface friction early and refine the beta through small adjustments, from copy tone to interaction bugs.

-Recruitment was “startup-scrappy”: Instagram outreach to our most engaged followers, and Matchable volunteers mirroring our core demographic of working women.
 We also ran early experiments with Tellet, an AI-driven interview tool that made larger rounds scalable through adaptive questioning.

-On a personal level, these conversations stretched far beyond research.
+On a personal level, these conversations stretched beyond research.
 Hearing from bra-wearers across ages and identities—young adults, new mothers, cross-dressers—was both educational and grounding.
 It revealed how culturally charged this product space is, and their stories shaped not only product decisions but also the brand storytelling I later helped develop.

 Key takeaways from research: